Joseph Smith: Strife and war in Far West, Missouri (1838–39)

 Beginning in 1838, Smith told followers that, as a teen, he had been visited by "two personages" that he identified as God and Jesus.
 According to his 1838 account, the young Smith asked the personages which church was correct and was told that all were wrong.

 Political and religious differences between old Missourians and newly arriving Latter Day Saint settlers provoked tensions between the two groups, much as they had in Jackson County.
 By this time, Smith's experiences with mob violence led him to believe that his faith's survival required greater militancy against anti-Mormons.
 Tensions between the Mormons and the native Missourians escalated quickly until, on August 6, 1838, non-Mormons in Gallatin, Missouri, tried to prevent Mormons from voting, and a brawl ensued.
 The election day scuffles initiated the 1838 Mormon War.
 Non-Mormon vigilantes raided and burned Mormon farms, while Danites and other Mormons pillaged non-Mormon towns.

 In the Battle of Crooked River, a group of Mormons attacked the Missouri state militia, mistaking them for anti-Mormon vigilantes.
 Governor Lilburn Boggs then ordered that the Mormons be "exterminated or driven from the state".
 On October 30, a party of Missourians surprised and killed seventeen Mormons in the Haun's Mill massacre.

 Smith was held for four months in Liberty jail.

 The following day, the Mormons surrendered to 2,500 state troops and agreed to forfeit their property and leave the state.
 Smith was immediately brought before a military court, accused of treason, and sentenced to be executed the next morning, but Alexander Doniphan, who was Smith's former attorney and a brigadier general in the Missouri militia, refused to carry out the order.
 Smith was then sent to a state court for a preliminary hearing, where several of his former allies testified against him.
 Smith and five others, including Rigdon, were charged with treason, and transferred to the jail at Liberty, Missouri, to await trial.

 During his imprisonment, Smith wrote a personal defense and an apology for the activities of his followers.
 Though he directed his followers to collect and publish their stories of persecution, he also urged them to moderate their antagonism toward non-Mormons.
 On April 6, 1839, after a grand jury hearing in Daviess County, Smith and his companions escaped custody, almost certainly with the connivance of the sheriff and guards.

-Life in Nauvoo, Illinois (1839–1844)
+Rule in Nauvoo, Illinois (1839–1844)

 Many American newspapers criticized Missouri for the Haun's Mill massacre and the state's expulsion of the Mormons.
 Illinois then accepted Mormon refugees who gathered along the banks of the Mississippi River, where Smith purchased high-priced, swampy woodland in the hamlet of Commerce.
 He attempted to portray the Mormons as an oppressed minority and unsuccessfully petitioned the federal government for help in obtaining reparations.